seanking11/trackr/README.md

  - Log different moods to a remote server
  - Display mood over time on a chart
  - Compare mood VS other data
- - Pull in other data from HealthKit - WIP
+ - Pull in other data from HealthKit
+ - Compare data over different forms of time (W, M, Y) - WIP

 ## Mockups